vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ## Client Certificates <a id="client"></a>

-You upload an existing CA for vSphere Integrated Containers Engine to use to sign automatically generated client certificates.
+You upload an existing Certificate Authority (CA) for vSphere Integrated Containers Engine to use to sign automatically generated client certificates.
 If you use `vic-machine`, you can opt for vSphere Integrated Containers Engine to automatically generate a CA.

 ### Select CA Certificate PEM File <a id="ca-pem"></a>